ruppdj/Inventory_Forcasting/README.md

-Using ordering data from a restaurant forecast required inventory levels to meet demand using time series.
+Using ordering data from a restaurant supply company to forecast required inventory levels to meet demand using time series.